CLARIAH/vocabulary-recommender/README.md

 -----------------------
 ## Configuration files

-**Endpoint Configuration:** The endpoint configuration file `vocabulary-recommender.json` is created during the first run of the vocabulary recommender.
-The file is found in the home directory in the *vocabulary_recommender* folder (use `cd ~/vocabulary_recommender` to go to the folder).
+**Endpoint Configuration:** The endpoint configuration file `vocabulary-recommender.json` is created during the first run of the vocabulary recommender and saved in the home directory in the *vocabulary_recommender* folder.

 The configuration file has the following format:
 ```JSON